JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 *Ian Butterworth*

-If a package exists in a registry but is not installed, install is now offered when load is attempted in the REPL.
+If a package exists in a registry but is not installed, an automatic install is now offered when a package load is attempted in the REPL.

 What used to be
 ```julia-repl